Key Takeaways

-Before we delve into the specific tax deductions, let’s first determine if you are eligible to claim them.
-To qualify for teacher tax deductions, you must meet certain criteria.
-Firstly, you need to be a certified teacher, instructor, counselor, principal, or aide working in a public or private school (K-12).
-Additionally, you must work at least 900 hours per school year.
-It’s important to note that homeschooling expenses are not eligible for these deductions.
+To qualify for the Educator Expense Deduction, you must meet certain criteria.
+First, you need to be a certified teacher, instructor, counselor, principal, or aide working in a public or private school (K-12).
+You must also work at least 900 hours per school year.

 - Books